 Specifically, the Forensics Option is designed to prepare students for the successful transfer to other institutions of higher learning as well as for entry level job opportunities in the field of law enforcement.
 It provides the essential skills required to gain and to maintain employment at entry level positions as police officers on the state and local level as well as Federal law enforcement officers.

-Common core course listings and definitions appear on page 53.
+General Education Core course listings and definitions appear on pages 53-54.
 Placement testing will determine the sequencing of courses.
 Additional courses may be required.